verilator/verilator/docs/guide/languages.rst

   upper bound.
 Case inside and case matches are also unsupported.

 interface
-  Interfaces and modports, including with generated data types are supported.
+  Interfaces and modports, including generated data types are supported.
 Generate blocks around modports are not supported, nor are virtual interfaces nor unnamed interfaces.